Bombshell5/DataStructures/trees.md

   forever()
 ```
 Let's proceed with trees!!
 We will talk about Binary Trees and Binary Search Trees.
 But first what is a tree?
 Trees are composed of nodes that are connected to each other by pointers.
 A tree can connect multiple nodes (more than 2) together.
+Trees are very useful when data becomes more complicated, because, when working with arrays and other linear data it becomes more complex as the data increases.
+However the structure of the tree helps the data be organized hierarchically therefore the process is not so complex.
 ### Binary Tree
 As the name implies, it connects no more than two nodes.
 ![trees](https://shunsvineyard.info/wp-content/uploads/2021/03/binary_tree_traversal-inorder.png)